The Astro-Primordial Black Hole Merger Rates: a Reappraisal: Preliminaries

 In Table~\ref{table_BHs} we estimate the integral number of BH populations in characteristic MWGCs and using the Eqs.~\eqref{N_80},~\eqref{N_10} and~\eqref{N_60}.
 We have considered two values for $w_\text{ kick}= 50 \, {\rm km/s}$ and $w_\text{ kick}= 100 \, {\rm km/s}$.
-As can be seen from Table~\ref{table_BHs}, the number of ABHs drops quickly with increasing $w_\text{ kick}$ indicating that GCs tend to retain a very small fraction of their ABHs if the natal kick is relatively high.
+As can be seen from Table~\ref{table_BHs}, the maximum number of ABHs drops quickly with increasing $w_\text{ kick}$ indicating that GCs tend to retain a very small fraction of their ABHs if the natal kick is relatively high.
 As we will see in Sections~\ref{DC_section}, \ref{3ind_section} and \ref{catalysis_section} this will significantly affect the ABH-PBH merger rate.
+Let us stress that this estimate does not take into account the subsequent evaporation of the globular clusters, which has a crucial impact on the retained number of BHs~\cite{Chatterjee:2016hxc}.
+As we will discuss in Sec.~\ref{catalysis_section}, this effect has been captured in our computation by accounting for the proper number of retained BH binaries following the numerical simulation done in Ref.~\cite{Chatterjee:2016hxc}.
 For the last column, where we calculate the number of 80 $M_\odot$ PBHs, we have indicatively used $f_\text{ 80}=10^{-4}$.
 We motivate this choice by the following considerations.
 The overall PBH relative global abundance $f_\text{ PBH}$ should be smaller than ${\cal O}(10^{-5})$ as for larger values the merger rate of PBH-PBH binaries would dominate this channel \cite{DeLuca:2020sae} or potentially being excluded by constraints from CMB anisotropies \cite{ser}.
 We will consider this as a benchmark value throughout this work.
 However, depending on the strength of PBH accretion before reionization epoch, corrections to both the efficiency of the primordial binary merger rate \cite{DeLuca:2020sae} and the constraints on the PBH abundance may arise \cite{DeLuca:2020fpg}.
 If we take the DM local abundance to be of the order of the baryonic one, this would imply a PBH local overdensity with respect to the DM in the GC of the order of ten.

 Finally, the segregation time of an object mass $m$ scales like $\tau_\text{ seg}(m)\simeq ({\langle m\rangle /m})\tau_\text{ relax}$, where $\tau_\text{ relax}$ is the half mass relaxation time which is at most 1 Gyr for most GCs, see Ref.~\cite{2015ApJ...800....9M,OLeary:2005vqo,Fregeau:2001rp}.
 Thus, it only takes a few tens of Myr for the heaviest of the objects to sink into their segregation volumes.
 Also, the heavy progenitor stars that give rise to the ABH remnants have very short lifetimes, at most a few tens of Myr.
 For all these reasons we may assume as an initial condition that BHs have segregated towards the center and occupy their segregation volumes.